Surveying: Datum and coordinate systems

 Many surveys do not calculate positions on the surface of the Earth, but instead, measure the relative positions of objects.
-However, often the surveyed items need to be compared to outside data, such as boundary lines or previous survey's objects.
+However, often the surveyed items need to be compared to outside data, such as boundary lines or previous surveys' objects.
 The oldest way of describing a position is via latitude and longitude, and often a height above sea level.
 As the surveying profession grew it created Cartesian coordinate systems to simplify the mathematics for surveys over small parts of the Earth.
 The simplest coordinate systems assume that the Earth is flat and measure from an arbitrary point, known as a 'datum' (singular form of data).
 The coordinate system allows easy calculation of the distances and direction between objects over small areas.
 Large areas distort due to the Earth's curvature.
 North is often defined as true north at the datum.

 For larger regions, it is necessary to model the shape of the Earth using an ellipsoid or a geoid.
-Many countries have created coordinate-grids customized to lessen error in their area of the Earth.
+Many countries have created coordinate grids customized to lessen error in their area of the Earth.